Ranking at the top of Google using Local SEO tactics and strategies requires a consider investment of time and resources.

 Local SEO Checklist: Step 5 – Website Optimization

 Old school SEO almost exclusively focused on optimizing your website and generating links to your website.
 Despite the important of non-website ranking factors such as Google+, social media, Business Listings, and Reviews, having an optimized website still has a primary place on your Local SEO Checklist.
 Make sure that all of your pages have unique title tags and that each page of content is optimized for no more than one or two keywords.
 In addition, you need to position your website as the authority in your community for whatever it is that you do.
 Build a resource center will require you to create how-to videos and write lots of valuable content.
 In fact, content is so important that it deserves it’s own spot on your Local SEO Checklist.
+My friend suggests that its a good idea to use a local SEO company, he works and lives in Las Vegas and he found www.bobsseo.net and tells me they do good work.
+Its important that they are local because they will have a better understanding of your immidate business context then an agency would on the other side of the world.

 Local SEO Checklist: Step 6 – Content Marketing

 The key to successful SEO is having an effective content marketing strategy.
 As mentioned in Step 5 it’s critical that you invest time and resources into building valuable content.
 You want to position your business website as authoritative – as the place where people looking for your product or service go to make a buying decision.
 The content should not be salesy, but instead be educational and valuable on its own.
 The more content you have the more web and mobile traffic you will receive.
 Each page of content should focus on no more than one or two keywords that you want to rank for.
+You want to make sure that you have the relevant content regarding your business.
+For example, if you have a HVAC company operating in the States then, you may want to make sure that you’re using the right digital agency that operates in the right industry based on search engine optimization for HVAC companies as you can be reassured that they’ll have the right marketing tips to target a HVAC portfolio.
+There are loads of ways you can do this, but by having the right content marketing strategy will surely help you.

 Local SEO Checklist: Step 7 – Link Building